mkerker/dckr/docker2.md

  CMD \["hello world"\]
 ```

--   ENTRYPOINT defines a base command (and its parameters) for the container.
+-   `ENTRYPOINT` defines a base command (and its parameters) for the container.

--   If we don't specify extra command-line arguments when starting the container, the value of CMD is appended.
+-   If we don't specify extra command-line arguments when starting the container, the value of `CMD` is appended.

--   Otherwise, our extra command-line arguments are used instead of CMD.
+-   Otherwise, our extra command-line arguments are used instead of `CMD`.

-Build and test our image
+#### Step 5: Build and test our image

 Let's build it:
 ```